 8. Change Your Air Filters

-Regularly replacing your system’s dirty air filter with a clean one can reduce its energy use by 5-15%, saving you money.
-In fact, this simple maintenance task is the most important factor in your system’s energy consumption, according to the U.S. Department of Energy, which recommends you clean or replace filters every four to eight weeks during the summer months to maintain your system’s efficiency.
+Regularly replacing your system’s dirty air filter with a clean one can reduce its energy use by five to 15%, saving you money.
+In fact, this simple maintenance task is the most important factor in your system’s energy consumption, according to the U.S. Department of Energy.
+It’s also recommended that you clean or replace filters every four to eight weeks during the summer months to maintain your system’s efficiency.

 9. Be Energy Savvy

-We’ve talked a lot about things you can do to help keep your cooling costs down this summer, but there are also a few things you should avoid doing, such as using your oven, which can increase the temperature of your home, forcing your air conditioner to work harder to keep the space cool.
-Instead, you may opt to use your outdoor grill.
+We’ve talked a lot about things you can do to help keep your cooling costs down this summer, but there are also a few things you should avoid doing.
+For example, using your oven can increase the temperature of your home.
+This can force your air conditioner to work harder to keep the space cool.
+Instead, you may opt to use your outdoor grill or your microwave.

-You also want to avoid leaving lights on in unoccupied rooms.
-Incandescent bulbs give off 90% of their energy as heat, contributing to heat gain in a room and forcing your air conditioner to work that much harder.
+You’ll also want to avoid leaving lights on in unoccupied rooms.
+Incandescent bulbs give off 90% of their energy as heat, contributing to heat gain in a room and forcing your air conditioner to work harder.

-Finally, don’t leave your air conditioner running while you’re away from home.
+Finally, don’t leave your air conditioner running at the same temperature while you’re away from home.
 When you leave, turn the thermostat up or turn the unit off altogether.
-Better yet, install one of those convenient programmable thermostats to do it for you.
-Doing so can save you $180 this year.
+Better yet, install a programmable thermostat to do it for you.
+You won’t regret the money savings that result.

 READ MORE: 11 Cool Tips for a Comfortable Summer Drive